 The Chausie may have an unfair advantage in the large cat breed contest.
 This breed is a hybrid, a cross between a domestic housecat and a small wildcat, the Jungle Cat (Felis chaus) of Southeast Asia.

-The Jungle Cats were domesticated by the Egyptians.
+The Jungle Cats were first domesticated by the Egyptians.
 At first, they probably bred spontaneously with domestic cats.
 But in the 1960s, people began selective breeding for Chausies using several breeds, including the Abyssinian.

 Today, most Chausies have two domestic parents, but the Chausie is still one of the biggest cat breeds.
 They can take up to three years to reach their full growth.